TechArtToolBox/wheel-o-matic/README.md

 # Wheel-O-Matic
-Automatic wheel rotation rig add-on for Blender (2.83 and above) This add-on can be used to automatically drive the rotation of any wheel, and can be incorporated into any rig if need be.
+Blender add-on for automatic wheel rotation (2.83 and above)

+Automaticall rotate any wheel as it moves around the scene, regardless of direction or scale changes.

 ## Installation
 - [Find the latest version here](https://github.com/TechArtToolBox/wheel-o-matic/releases/latest).
 Save the wheel_o_matic zip file to your computer.